Ever After The Musical

-Ever After is a 2015 musical, with book and lyrics by Marcy Heisler and music by Zina Goldrich, based on the 1998 film of the same name written by Susannah Grant, Andy Tennant, and Rick Parks.
-It is loosely based on fairy tale Cinderella.
+Ever After is a 2015 musical, with book and lyrics by Marcy Heisler and music by Zina Goldrich, based on the 1998 film of the same name written by Susannah Grant, Andy Tennant, and Rick Parks, whose source material is the fairy tale Cinderella.
 The musical premiered at the Paper Mill Playhouse in May 2015.

 Background

 A report in 2012 indicated that a musical theatre production was in the works, with the book and lyrics by Marcy Heisler and music by Zina Goldrich.
 There was a reading of the musical in 2007 in New York City, starring Elena Shaddow as Danielle and Max von Essen as Prince Henry and directed by Doug Hughes.
 The musical's subtitle at that time was A Cinderella Story.
 The musical was originally scheduled for its world premiere in April 2009 at the Curran Theatre in San Francisco, but the pre-Broadway run was postponed.
 In May 2012, the project was back on track with Kathleen Marshall directing a Broadway run.

 A workshop of the musical was held from April 25, 2013 to May 15, 2013 with Sierra Boggess as Danielle, Jeremy Jordan as Prince Henry, and Ashley Spencer as Marguerite.
 The musical made its world premiere at the Paper Mill Playhouse from May 21, 2015 – June 21, 2015.
 Christine Ebersole played the role of Baroness Rodmilla de Ghent.
 Alongside Ebersole, Margo Seibert starred as Danielle, James Snyder as Henry, Charles Shaughnessy as King Francis, and Tony Sheldon as Da Vinci.
 Another production of the musical began playing at Atlanta's Alliance Theatre beginning January 2019.
+In August 2025, a new workshop of the musical was held in New York with McKenzie Kurtz as Danielle, Derek Klena as Prince Henry, Lisa Howard as Rodmilla, David Garrison as Leonardo Da Vinci / Auguste, David Beach as King Francis, Ann Sanders as Queen Marie / Grande Dame, Lizzy Tucker as Marguerite, Andrea Macasaet as Jacqueline, Nathan Salstone as Gustave, and Dan Rosales as Laurent.